San Jose BioCenter

 The San Jose BioCenter is a business incubator formed as a university foundation in 2004 and focused on the initiation and development of technology companies, with an emphasis on the life sciences industry.
 The BioCenter emerged from San Jose State University in an effort to revitalize an industrial area of San Jose, California.
 As of 2012, the BioCenter had thirty-five member (assisted) companies and twelve affiliate (supporting) companies.
 In addition to office space, the BioCenter provides wet laboratory facilities to member companies.

-Awards and recognition

-The BioCenter was awarded in 2009 two "incubator of the year" awards from the National Business Incubation Association.
+The BioCenter remains a wet-lab incubator and innovation hub for biotech, nanotech, and cleantech companies, providing shared laboratory and office space, commercialization services, and access to specialized scientific equipment.